stm32-periph/stm32l1/Project/STM32L1xx_StdPeriph_Templates/readme.txt

           system and can be easily customized to your own configuration.
           To select different clock setup, use the "STM32L1xx_Clock_Configuration_V1.1.0.xls" provided with the AN3309 package available on <a href="http://www.st.com/internet/mcu/family/141.jsp">  ST Microcontrollers </a>

-@note
-- Ultra Low Power Medium-density devices are STM32L151xx and STM32L152xx microcontrollers where the Flash memory density ranges between 64 and 128 Kbytes.
-- Ultra Low Power Medium-density Plus devices are STM32L151xx, STM32L152xx and STM32L162xx microcontrollers where the Flash memory density is 256 Kbytes.
-- Ultra Low Power High-density devices are STM32L151xx, STM32L152xx and STM32L162xx
-  microcontrollers where the Flash memory density is 384 Kbytes.

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */